glazari/mylang/README.md

 - print to stdout (takes address)
 - a way of declaring fixed sized string (no dynamic memory allocation)

+# Calling convention

+Aiming for simplicity, everything is passed on the stack, in the following order:
+- return value  (if any)
+- return address (return to caller)
+- parameters
+- local variables

 # ideas
 - write tcp primitives (echo server, http server)